requirejs/text/README.md

     optimizeAllPluginResources: true

-In some cases, you may want the text plugin to not try the .js resource, maybe because you hae configured CORS on the other server, and you know that only browsers that support CORS will be used.
+In some cases, you may want the text plugin to not try the .js resource, maybe because you have configured CORS on the other server, and you know that only browsers that support CORS will be used.
 In that case you can use the [module config](http://requirejs.org/docs/api.html#config-moduleconfig) (requires RequireJS 2+) to override some of the basic logic the plugin uses to